 This page is for the visitor who wants to know why we decided to make this website, social media accounts, and YouTube channel.
 The Ethridge, Tennessee area, didn't need our help or ask us to make anything for them.
-The Amish community in Ethridge began in 1944 and is from the Swartzentruber line, so they would not approve of any of this.
+The Amish community in Ethridge began in 1944 and is from the Swartzentruber line, so many of them would not approve of any of this.
 We hope our story helps explain why we decided to make this endeavor a way to help others.

 The Progeny Adventure Group LLC owns and manages The Amish of Ethridge content.
 Still, the owners of The Progeny Adventure Group LLC have stories about their connections to Amish country and how the Amish have influenced their lives.
 Each managing member has their own story of how the website came about.